An inquest into the death of Extras actress Ashley Jensen’s husband Terence Beesley has concluded that he took his own life on 30th November 2017.

 If you have been affected by any of the information in this article, the Samaritans(116 123) are ready to listen, and operate a 24-hour service available every day of the year.

-If you prefer to write down how you're feeling, or if you're worried about being overheard on the phone, you can email Samaritans email@example.com.
+If you prefer to write down how you're feeling, or if you're worried about being overheard on the phone, you can chat to Samaritans online in real time.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.

 How to use a food processor: a step-by-step guide